LucasOliveiraOmega/Flappy_Bird_V_L_E/README.md

 ## What is about

-Flappy Bird Lucas Edition was made to learn these three technologies: HTML, JAVASCRIPT, CSS.
+Flappy Bird V_L_E was made to learn these three technologies: HTML, JAVASCRIPT, CSS.
 I made it based on this project flappy-bird-devsoutinho.

 ## Tecnologies Used